Nyiriek/alu-higher_level_programming/python-import_modules/README.md

-Add program that imports a module
+Add program that imports the module